Video Frame Rate and the Importance in Audio Post-Production

 Frame rate discrepancies can occur at any stage of the production process, causing frustration and delays.
 Imagine you’re currently in the audio post-production phase and have diligently used the appropriate frame rate throughout your session.
 Imagine this scenario: you’ve put in hours of effort, meticulously crafting the perfect mix, only to find out later that there’s an issue with the audio being out of sync.
 It can be incredibly frustrating and confusing to understand how this could have happened.

 Upon further investigation, it was discovered that the color grading for the film was mistakenly set at 24 frames per second (fps) in the session, whereas the original frame rate for production and mixing was 23.98 fps.
-When the final color-graded video was ready to deliver it was exported back out as 23.98 fps, the correct frame rate.
-The impact of a seemingly minor alteration, just 2 frames, had far-reaching consequences for the film’s duration and audio synchronization.
+When the final color-graded video was ready to deliver, it was exported back out as 23.98 fps, the correct frame rate.
+The impact of a seemingly minor alteration had far-reaching consequences for the film’s duration and audio synchronization.
 It resulted in extra costs that required additional effort to correct when assembling the final audio master.

 Why is picture lock for audio post-production important?